athomas-wtv/copia/ReadMe.md

 # Copia | Andre Thomas | Software Engineer Candidate
 ## Algorithm Challange
+### How to Run the Code
+If you do not have node downloaded on your computer, navigate [here](https://nodejs.org/en/download/) and download the one that works with your operating system.
+After downloaded, clone this repo to a directory on your computer.
+Navigate to the directory and run the node command for any of the files to run the code:
+1. `node copia-challenge.js`
+2. `node deep-equality.js`
+3. `node deep-equality-2.js`

 ### Sync Problem

 __Full Disclosure on Big O:__ I have been reading up on Big O notation for the past few weeks so I'm not well veresed in it.
 I do, howerever, understand the concept and program in such a way that reduces time/operations.
 Hopefully, that's evident in my code.
 Nonetheless, I gave my best explanation on the time and spatial complexity of my code given what I understand.